-The big raises approved earlier this year for Hennepin County leaders have become a rallying point for union workers who say they are being offered significantly smaller pay increases in comparison.
+The big raises approved this year for Hennepin County leaders have become a rallying point for union workers who say they are being offered significantly smaller pay increases in comparison.

-Workers to Hennepin County leaders: We want big raises too
+Workers to Hennepin County leaders: We want big raises, too

 County union leaders say wage offers have been significantly less than what has been approved for top county officials.